Chapter 8.12

 8.12.090 Curbside, carryout or special service.

-(a) "Curb service" entitles the customer to have one Minican or can, or one or more carts picked up at the curb or street edge of his or her property, or within zero to five feet of an alley if one is available.
+(a) “Curb service” entitles the customer to have one minican or can, or one or more carts picked up at the curb or street edge of his or her property, or within zero to five feet of an alley if one is available.

 (b) Any customer with curb service may leave at the curb, public street edge or alley extra boxes, bagged or bundled materials (in addition to his/her regular service).
 Such extra bags or bundled materials, not exceeding sixty-five pounds for each item, shall then be picked up along with their first can or cart for an additional charge listed in the schedule of charges.

-(c) A residential customer who desires to have his or her solid waste carried out by the collector from a place on his or her property other than the curb or public street may arrange to have "carryout service."
-Any customer on carryout service may leave one can or one or more carts at any consistent and reasonable accessible place on his or her property, so long as it does not require the collector’s employees to enter a building or go behind a gate.
+(c) A residential customer who desires to have his or her solid waste carried out by the collector from a place on his or her property other than the curb or public street may arrange to have carryout service.
+Any customer on carryout service may leave one can or one or more carts at any consistent and reasonably accessible place on his or her property, so long as it does not require the collector’s employees to enter a building or go behind a gate.
 Any customer on carryout service may contact the collector to have extra boxes, bagged or bundled materials not exceeding sixty-five pounds each, carried out along with the regular garbage service (in addition to his/her regular service).
 Such extra bags or bundled materials, not exceeding sixty-five pounds for each item, shall then be picked up along with the first can for an additional charge listed in the schedule of charges.

-(d) Any customer on any of the above types of service may call the collector for a "special pickup," and the collector shall respond as soon as possible and, in any event, not to exceed forty-eight hours from the date the collector receives notice from the customer of the request for special pickup at a fee as listed in the schedule of charges.
+(d) Any customer on any of the above types of service may call the collector for a special pickup, and the collector shall respond as soon as possible and, in any event, not to exceed forty-eight hours from the date the collector receives notice from the customer of the request for special pickup at a fee as listed in the schedule of charges.

 8.12.100 Commercial garbage service—Can or carts.